d2macster/Udacity/Self-Driving-Car/P3-BehaviorCloning-master/writeup.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolutional neural network
 * writeup.md summarizing the results
 * track1.mp4 and track2.mp4 - recordings of autonomous car driving on both tracks

 ####2.
-Submssion includes functional code
+Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

 ####3.
-Submssion code is usable and readable
+Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The model.py file contains the code for training and saving the convolutional neural network.
 The file shows the pipeline I used for training and validating the model.
 The code uses batch generator for training the model, as well as a generator for validation data set.
 Thus we can use big data sets which do not fit in memory for training and validation.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model arcthiecture has been employed
-I tried to copy as close as possible NVIDIA model, with a couple deviations.
+I tried to copy as close as possible NVIDIA model, with a couple of deviations.
-Instead of YUV transformation i used original image colors, and instead of subsampling I used pooling layer.
+Instead of YUV transformation I used original image colors, and instead of subsampling I used pooling layer.
 After searching the publications on this topic, I found that pooling outperforms subsampling, and thus chose pooling.

 My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 141 - 180).